Vitaly Peskov

-In the meanwhile, the threats and harassment against the artist's family continued.
-Three hundred drawings re-appeared in Moscow in various publications and at exhibitions attended by Russian artists and senior officials of the Moscow Government and the Ministry of Culture.
-Even though a criminal case was opened, it was stalled, allegedly due to corruption.
+Meanwhile, the threats and harassment against the artist's family continued.
+Three hundred drawings reappeared in Moscow in various publications and at exhibitions attended by Russian artists and senior officials of the Moscow Government and the Ministry of Culture.
+Even though a criminal case was opened, it was stalled (allegedly due to corruption).
 In relation to this, Viktor Korshikov, a musical critic and writer and an author of various articles on the history of opera, committed suicide.
 No arrests have ever been made.

 Filmography

 Vitaly Peskov is the author of several animated films (director & artist filmography):